uoregon-libraries/newspaper-curation-app/test/README.md

   - This file is *not* provided - you have to export things yourself or write your own SQL here.
 The two critical tables for getting data to work are `titles` and `mocs`.
-  - Currently this requires you to do local development for the Go side of things (because that's how I'm doing it) and use docker for the external services (MySQL, IIIF server, and SFTPGo).
 - Removes all files from your fake newspaper "network mount" (`test/fakemount`).
 - Runs `copy-sources.go` to bring all source files into the fake mount.